Agents

 Getting Started with Agents

-Agents live in columns within your datasets, making their outputs immediately available alongside your existing data.
-This integration means agent insights become part of your standard data analysis and reporting workflows.
+Chat agents are available immediately for interactive work, while dataset agents live in columns within your datasets, making their outputs immediately available alongside your existing data.

-Whether you need simple data classification or complex multi-step business processes, agents provide the intelligence layer that transforms raw data into automated business value.
+Whether you need exploratory research, simple data classification, or complex multi-step business processes, agents provide the intelligence layer that transforms information into automated business value.